Ivan Bridge, BVSc

-Jordana grew up surrounded by horses on a small sheep and beef block near Kumeu, Auckland.
-She graduated with distinction from Massey University in 2014 and subsequently completed an internship in equine veterinary practice at Matamata Veterinary Services.
+Jordana grew up near Kumeu in Auckland, riding and competing her horses.
+She graduated with distinction from Massey University in 2014 and subsequently completed an Internship in equine veterinary practice at Matamata Veterinary Services Equine.

-Following her internship, she travelled to Europe where she spent some time at an equine veterinary practice and groomed for a top event rider.
+Following her internship, she travelled to Europe where she spent some time at an equine veterinary practice while also grooming on the international eventing scene.

 Lauren Kubala, BVSc

-Lauren was born in Wellington and moved to Auckland at age 10, where she grew up locally in Botany and developed an interest in riding from a young age.
-This led to pursuing a degree in Veterinary Science from Massey University, and an interestin specialising in horses.
-She has recently graduated and joined the Vet Associates team as the 2017 intern.
+Lauren grew up locally in Botany where she developed an interest in riding from a young age.
+This led to pursuing a degree in Veterinary Science from Massey University, and an interest in specialising in horses.
+Following graduation, she completed an internship with us at Vet Associates which subsequently led to spending six months completing a Medicine Fellowship at an equine clinic in Kentucky.
+She has recently returned to New Zealand and has joined the Vet Associates team once again.

 Outside of work, Lauren enjoys any outdoor pursuit including tramping, camping, water skiing, spending time with family, and travelling.